hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 For the other two [workshops](https://hackshack.hpedev.io/workshops) (iLOrest and Ansible/OneView), I had to look for something different.

-This article presents the [Distributed Management Task Force (DMTF)](https://redfish.dmtf.org/)'s [Redfish Mockup Creator](https://github.com/DMTF/Redfish-Mockup-Creator) and [Redfish Mockup Server](https://github.com/DMTF/Redfish-Mockup-Server) used to
+This article presents the [Distributed Management Task Force (DMTF)](https://redfish.dmtf.org/)'s [Redfish Mockup Creator](https://github.com/DMTF/Redfish-Mockup-Creator) and [Redfish Mockup Server](https://github.com/DMTF/Redfish-Mockup-Server) and how they are used in those workshops.

+## Redfish Mockup Creator

+TBD

+## Redfish Mockup Server

+TBD

+## iLOrest and the Redfish Mockup Server

+TBD